c2theg/DDoS_Information_Sharing/README.md

         3) *** FOR QUICK UPDATING (once you already had it running) *** sudo wget https://raw.githubusercontent.com/c2theg/DDoS_Information_Sharing/master/updater.sh && sudo chmod u+x updater.sh && sudo ./updater.sh

+         PLEASE RUN IT TWICE, as the updater.sh script itself gets updated with new files to download, as the application continue's to evolve.

         DONE!
 Wasn't that easy?!?!
         Ok now that it's all done and running, move on to read the rest.
 (Please)
 ------------------------------------------------------------------------------------------------